Genetic Programming for the Nuclear Many-Body Problem: a Guide: Results

+Once the reduced models were trained (see Appendix~\ref{ssec:equations} for the obtained mathematical expressions, and Table~\ref{tab:methods} for the model descriptions), we tested their generalization ability on a test set of previously unexplored combinations of parameters $\alpha$.
+The first test consisted of qualitatively comparing the predictions of each method with the optimal coefficients defined in Eq.~\eqref{eq: optimal coefficients}.

-Panels b) and c) of Figure~\ref{fig:bgg_cat} show how the first coefficient of the reduced basis $a_1$ evolves as the parameters $\kappa$ and $\sigma$ change, respectively, while the other parameters are held constant.
-This is known as \textit{ceteris paribus} or \textit{isolated effect} and is frequently used when interpreting the coefficients of a linear regression model, as it assesses the effect of a particular input feature (predictor) on the response (dependent variable) while keeping all other predictors fixed.
-Analogous to panel a), the black dashed line represents the evolution of the optimal value of $a_1$ as the parameters $\alpha$ change.
-The GP has appreciably better performance in reproducing this optimal coefficient that the other two methods, and it excells particularly in extrapolating beyond the dashed vertical line which denotes the maximum value of the parameters to which all the models were trained.
-This suggests that the GP has learned the reduced dynamics with less overfitting.
+In the case of the modified MGPE~\eqref{eq: BGG}, Fig.~\ref{fig:bgg_extrapolation} shows the dependency of the three basis coefficients $a_k$ as a function of $\kappa$ when the other two parameters $\{q,\sigma \}$ are kept constant.
+As can be seen, GP has appreciably better performance in reproducing these optimal coefficients compared to the other methods.
+In particular, it excels in extrapolating beyond the dashed vertical line which depicts the maximum parameter value $\kappa=3$ used for the training of models, see Table~\ref{tab:params}.
+This suggests that GP has learned expressions that can extrapolate the reduced dynamics with less overfitting.